PipeWire/wireplumber/docs/rst/configuration/policy.rst

 Currently, if a filter node is created, wireplumber will check the following optional node properties on the main node:

-- filter.name:
+- filter.smart.name:
   The unique name of the filter.
 WirePlumber will use the "node.link-group" property as filter name if this property is not set.

-- filter.disabled:
+- filter.smart.disabled:
   Boolean indicating whether the filter should be disabled at all or not.
 A disabled filter will never be used in any circumstances.
 If the property is not set, wireplumber will consider the filter not disabled by default.

-- filter.target:
+- filter.smart.target:
   A JSON object that defines the matching properties of the filter's target node.
   A filter target can never be another filter node (wireplumber will ignore it), and must always be a device node.
 If this property is not set, WirePlumber will use the default node as target.

-- filter.before:
+- filter.smart.before:
   A JSON array with the filters names that are supposed to be used before this filter.
 If not set, wireplumber will link the filters by order of creation.

-- filter.after:
+- filter.smart.after:
   A JSON array with the filters names that are supposed to be used after this filter.
 If not set, wireplumber will link the filters by order of creation.